programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 This command line tool is stored in the installation directory of Neo4j in the **bin/** directory.

 > On Windows, you can find the bin directory in the Neo4j installation folder.
-> The file will also be located in the bin directory except it will have a .bat extension.
+> The import scripts will be located in the bin directory within the installation folder.
+> The only difference between the scripts on Mac and Windows are that they will have a .bat extension on Windows.
 >
 > On a Mac, you can find the bin directory by using the command line to navigate to:
 > /Applications/Neo4j Community Edition [Version number].app/Contents/Resources/app/